Intron-A (Injection Solution)

 - Very bad and sometimes deadly liver problems have happened with Intron-A (interferon alfa-2b injection solution).
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Very bad and sometimes deadly lung problems have happened with Intron-A (interferon alfa-2b injection solution).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Intron-A (interferon alfa-2b injection solution).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - If you are 65 or older, use Intron-A (interferon alfa-2b injection solution) with care.
 You could have more side effects.